 Since 2011, Chamber Music Orillia (CMO) has been presenting a varied and intriguing selection of concerts in Central Ontario.
 Audiences are drawn to the excitement of live classical music coupled with the intimacy of works for small ensembles.
 Collaborations with Albert Greer, the Muskoka Concert Association, and the Barrie Concert Association have placed CMO at the centre of high-quality, classical music making in Simcoe County and Central Ontario.

 CMO is committed to educational outreach!
-Musical youth are given unique performing opportunities through the CMO Young Performers programme, and the CMO Children’s Choir, after one semester, has earned a reputation as an outstanding musical ensemble for young singers.
+Musical youth are given unique performing opportunities through the CMO Young Performers programme, and the CMO Children’s Choir, after one year, has earned a reputation as an outstanding musical ensemble for young singers.

-CMO Children’s Choir News
+CMO Children’s Choir and

-CMO Children’s Choir Accepting New Members
+CMO Children’s Choir

 Chamber Music Orillia debuts impressive new choir